Skip to content

 Wi-Fi roaming aggressiveness controls when a Wi-Fi adapter searches for a better signal.
 For instance, if a current Wi-Fi signal weakens, the adapter can automatically switch to a stronger nearby Wi-Fi network.

-Wi-Fi roaming aggressiveness in Windows 11 affects battery life and connection strength.
+Connection strength and battery longevity hang in the balance here.
 A higher setting helps your computer stay connected to the strongest Wi-Fi signal when you move around.
-However, this setting may use more battery power, draining the device about 10% faster in testing.
+However, continuous scanning consumes more battery power, draining the device about 10% faster in testing.

 There are 5 levels of roaming aggressiveness: